In this section

 Intellectual ability and cognitive development with regard to a child’s cooperation should guide the implementation of procedural sedation or administration of general anaesthesia.

 evidence table for this guideline can be viewed here.

 read the disclaimer

-The development of this nursing guideline was coordinated by Michelle Rose, Clinical Nurse Consultant, Cardiology and Bronwyn Norman, RN, Cardiology, and approved by the Nursing Clinical Effectiveness Committee.
-Updated September 2016.
+The revision of this nursing guideline was authored by Samantha Lopez, CNC, Cardiology and Kathy Lim, CNC, Cardiology, and approved by the Nursing Clinical Effectiveness Committee.
+Updated January 2021.